codesilva/codesilva.github.io/_drafts/rampocalypse-tips-for-saving-memory.md

 }, []);
 ```

-Look, `acc` is our intermediate array—it's safe to mutate directly since we're not touching the original products array.
+Look, `acc` is our intermediate array; it's safe to mutate directly since we're not touching the original products array.
 On the other hand, we still create a new object for each item, which is necessary to keep the original items unchanged.

 #### Defer computations as much as possible